brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ### Summary: *utils/token.js*

-* Helper function that retrieves a Zoom Server-to-Server OAuth token
+* Helper function that retrieves a Zoom Server-to-Server OAuth token.
-* Helper function that sets token in Redis with an expiration date
+* Helper function that sets token in Redis with an expiration date.

 ***